-Adjusted Net Income, a non-GAAP financial measure, is defined as Net Income before amortization of intangible assets, restructuring charges, stock-based compensation, fair value adjustment of warrant liability, fair value adjustment to contingent consideration, merger and acquisition related expenses and unrealized foreign exchange gains and losses on unsettled forward foreign exchange contracts.
-Management presents Adjusted Net Income, as it is believed the information is useful to investors in understanding and evaluating our operating results as it aligns the net loss with those adjustments made to EBITDA and gross profit.
+Adjusted Net Income, a non-GAAP financial measure, is defined as Net Income before amortization of intangible assets, restructuring charges, stock-based compensation, fair value adjustment of warrant liability, fair value adjustment to contingent consideration, merger and acquisition related expenses and unrealized foreign exchange gains and losses on unsettled forward foreign exchange contracts and COVID-19 related expenses.
+Management presents Adjusted Net Income, as it is believed the information is useful to investors in understanding and evaluating our operating results as it aligns the net income (loss) with those adjustments made to EBITDA and gross profit.